-The mortgage rate in Hong Kong has gradually increased since September 2022 alongside interest rate hikes by the Federal Open Market Committee in the United States, but is still relatively low under the keen competition in the mortgage market.
-According to the latest figures published by the HKMA as at the date of this Offering Circular, by April 2023, 93.9 per cent. of new mortgage loans were priced with reference to HIBOR while only 2.9 per cent. were benchmarked to BLR.
+The mortgage rate in Hong Kong recorded an upward trend throughout 2023 alongside interest rate hikes by the Federal Open Market Committee in the United States.
+According to the latest figures published by the HKMA as at the date of this Offering Circular, by April 2024, 93 per cent. of new mortgage loans were priced with reference to HIBOR while only 2.2 per cent. were benchmarked to BLR.